 Private School Mom: “Our private school did not have the resources to help my son so we had to move him to the public school system.”

-School Bus Transportation
+Most Public Schools have School Bus Transportation

 One of the advantages of going to public school is that kids can take the bus to school.
 Plus there may be school bus transportation to after school programs at the YWCA, YMCA or Boys and Girls Club.
 While if your child attends private school, there may or may not be school bus transportation.
 You will have to check with the school and the school district in your town to see if bus transportation is provided for private school kids.
+It’s important to note that not all public school districts have schools bus transportation, some public schools don’t offer school bus transportation.

-Extended Day Programs and Vacation Camps
+Extended Day Programs and Vacation Camps are provided for Public School students

 In many ways, attending public school is more suitable for households with two working parents.
 If your child attends public school, you will generally have more choices for extended day programs which will allow you to pick your child up as late as 6:30pm.
-Most public schools provide an extended day program or your child can take the school bus to after school programs at the YMCA, YWCA and Boys and Girls Club.
+Most public schools provide extended day programs at the school or your child can take the school bus to after school programs at the YMCA, YWCA and Boys and Girls Club.
 On the other hand, private schools generally have limited extended day programs and there is usually no bus transportation to take your child to programs at the YMCA, YWCA and Boys and Girls Club.
 It’s the same with vacation camps.
 Most vacation camp programs follow the public school calendar so public school families have places to send their kids to during school breaks and holidays.
 Private school children may not have this option because their breaks may not coincide with the public school vacations.
 As a results, private school kids are left with little to no vacation programs during the shorter breaks like President’s Day break, Spring break, etc.

 Public schools are required to follow state curriculum guidelines and state assessments.
 Because of this there is quality control at the public schools.
 Private schools, on the other hand, are not necessarily required to follow state standards and are not required to administer standardized tests.
 As a result, the quality of the curriculum can vary from one private school to another.
 So you really have to do your due diligence when applying to private schools because not all private schools are created equal.